exogen/graphbrainz/README.md

 yarn add graphbrainz
 ```

-_GraphBrainz is written and distributed as native Node.js ECMAScript modules
+_GraphBrainz is written and distributed as native ECMAScript modules
-(ESM) and requires a compatible version._
+(ESM) and requires a compatible version of Node.js_

 ## Contents